What will the future hold for Schlumberger Limited (NYSE:SLB) stock?

 Sponsored

-Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 2.24 right now.
-Likewise, its price to free cash flow for the last twelve months stands at 38.27.
-SLB’s price to book ratio for the most recent quarter was 3.41, resulting in an 19.77 price to cash per share for the period.
+Furthermore, one should take into account the price to sales ratio of a company for the last year, which is 2.25.
+Likewise, its price to free cash flow for the last twelve months stands at 38.32.
+SLB’s price to book ratio for the most recent quarter was 3.35, resulting in an 19.80 price to cash per share for the period.

 How does Schlumberger Limited (SLB) stock rate among analysts?
 Buy, sell, or hold?